nyc-crh/site/content/gallery/women-of-the-young-lords-party.md

 - women's activism
 questions:
 - How does Oliver describe her identity as a “Black American” and her connection to Puerto Rican movements and politics?
-- Oliver notes that the average person in the Young Lords was 17.
+- Oliver notes the average person in the Young Lords was 17.
 Why do you think young people have been so instrumental in pushing social change, especially in education?
 - How does Oliver describe the context in which her activism developed in the video clip?
 - Why do you think challenging sexism within the party was important to Oliver?
 ---